 Tax Payment Planning – Making Timely Payments Will Avoid Penalties

-As we move into the peak of the 2019 tax filing season, it’s important to consider what your plan will be for ensuring you pay enough tax in 2020 to avoid an underpayment penalty.
+As we move towards the next tax filing season, it’s important to consider what your plan will be for ensuring you pay enough tax this year to avoid an underpayment penalty.

 Planning your tax payments is especially important if you have an unusual or unexpected spike in income, like a large bonus from work or a gain from the sale of stock or a piece of real estate.
 Oftentimes, the first question that pops into your head is “when do I have to pay tax on this income?"
 The answer might vary, depending on your tax situation.
 It’s important to understand when the tax liability is due to avoid any underpayment penalties later.